 So what exactly is shakshuka?

-Shakshuka is originally a Tunisian dish that is made with eggs in a warmly spiced tomato sauce.
+Shakshuka is originally a Tunisian dish that is made with eggs in a warmly spiced tomato sauce, here is my recipe for this kind of shakshuka.
 Shakshuka (or shakshouka) actually means "shaken", which can be because of how you mix things up in the pan.
 It is very popular in the Middle East and especially in Israel.

 It is made in one pan, and the sauce itself can also be made in advance, making it a quick and easy breakfast or brunch dish.